-We see a specialist who advised us to do lots of protein, very minimal simple carbs (if any at all), and lots of non-starchy vegetables.
+We see a specialist who advised us to do lots of protein, very minimal simple carbs (if any at all), good oils and fats, and lots of non-starchy vegetables.
 He warned us of the negative effects extra weight can have on mobility and joint health.
 We’re trying to stick to the specialist’s advice so that our girls can have a lot of energy and protein to build muscle mass.

 These are the foods we eat lots of.

 Which means that our diets have basically no refined sugar but I will occasionally include coconut sugar

 ALL the time.
 We also omit beef, pork, dairy milk, lamb, and wheat from our meals as I have alpha-gal food allergies

-to mammalian product which yields airway narrowing and restriction.
+to mammalian products which yields airway narrowing and restriction.
 And actually, omitting beef, dairy, and wheat is handy, as those are common allergens and inflammatory agents.

 So, aside from caffeine, we’re pretty granola about food around here.
 And that works for us, for now.

 In fact, it’s been working so well that it’s significantly decreased the bursitis in Audrey’s knees.

 Here are a few pictures from her “baby book” from her orphanage, showing significant bursitis in both knees, especially her left.
 This photo almost does it justice.
 The bursitis was very bulbous and a physician visiting the orphanage actually recommended that she no longer knee walk due to the significant inflammation.